PurdueElectricRacing/firmware/README.md

 ## Building Firmware Components

 ### CMake Extension
 VSCode has a recommended CMake extension.
 This extension is configured throught the bottom ribbon of VSCode where you can select the `GCC for arm-none-eabi` toolchain and specific build targets.
+The CMake tab has buttons for building specifc firmware components and libraries.

 ### Python build script